 Track the top 100 competitors for a given set of keywords, very handy to identify competitor movements and how Google algorithm updates impact your niche (it does a lot more but that’s what I use it for).

 The cheapest tracking solution I’ve found so far.
 This tracker works differently than your usual rank trackers.
 Instead of limiting the number of kws you can add, they limit the amount of checks you can do/day.
 You buy checks by buying their SERP bots, one bot does 300 checks per day and costs $4.99/mo.
 This means that if you have 1 bot with 300 checks, and you add 1200 kws, you’ll get a ranking update for all 1200 every 4 days.

-A very good screaming frog alternative, at least for auditing your on-site SEO.
 From their site: “Meta Forensics is a website architecture, optimisation, content checking, internal link analysis and SEO tool that helps identify unseen website problems that may be affecting your visitors, search engine crawlers and ultimately, hampering your site.”
 Super handy.

 Want to know how old a specific domain is, how often it’s been dropped, switched nameservers, etc?
 This tool has the answers.